-I developed a new subway and suburban train map for Munich.
+I've developed a new subway and suburban train map for Munich.

-When designing transportation schemes, there's often an issue where it's challenging to lay out lines optimally on the map.
+When designing transportation schemes, there's often an issue where it's challenging to lay out this lines optimally on the map.
 This results in overcrowded areas with dense information in some places and gaps in others.

 Source: mvg.de